 This course introduces the student to the basic skills and practice of pre and post athletic event rehabilitative massage therapy.
 Emphasis is placed on applying Russian sports massage to areas of the body to be exerted before an athletic event, as well as, therapeutic massage after athletic activities.
-Topics covered include theory, application, benefits and contraindications to Russian sports massage therapy, as well as specific application methods of pre and post event rehabilitative massage.
+Topics covered include benefits theory, application, contraindications to Russian sports massage therapy, as well as specific application methods of pre and post event rehabilitative massage.
 Furthermore, the student will be introduced to the theory and application of various stretching techniques employed in the rehabilitative and bodywork disciplines.
-The methods covered will the student instruct on the benefits. contraindications, and applications of facilitated and active stretches, including strain-counterstrain, proprioceptive neurological facilitation, and rangeof-motion stretching and how they may be employed to improve a patient's mobility, balance, functional capacity, and overall performance.
+The methods covered will instruct the student on the benefits, contraindications, and applications of facilitated and active stretches, including straincounterstrain, proprioceptive neurological facilitation, and range-of-motion stretching and how they may be employed to improve a patient's mobility, balance, functional capacity, and overall performance.